 \textbf{Conflict of Interest}

 The authors do not have conflicts of interest to disclose.\\

 \textbf{Author Contributions}

 W.S. developed THz measurement setup and made time-domain measurements of STE signals.
-G.D.N. deposited STE multilayers, made magnetometry, X-ray diffraction and resistivity measurements.
+G.D.N. deposited STE multilayers, made magnetometry and X-ray diffraction measurements.
 H.-H.W. and Y.J. made STEM and EDS measurements.
 I.N.K, W.H. and X.P. conceived and supervised the project.
-W.S., G.D.N. and I.N.K. analyzed the data and wrote the manuscript.
+G.D.N., W.S. and I.N.K. analyzed the data and wrote the manuscript.
 All authors reviewed and edited the manuscript.\\

 \textbf{DATA AVAILABILITY}

 The data that support the findings of this study are available from the corresponding author upon reasonable request.